 This chapter covers the storage of all materials.
-In general all storage conditions should be established based on stability data or suitability for use information.
+In general, all storage conditions should be established based on stability data or suitability for use information.
 This data can be derived from formal stability studies for APIs.
-For intermediates and other materials they might be obtained from scientific considerations, product history, and published data or from reanalysis of materials stored for some time.
-Controlled storage conditions are very rarely necessary; they only apply for materials where stability studies have demonstrated that specific storage conditions are required regarding temperature effects and/ or pick-up of moisture in the standard packaging.
-Besides being indicated by stability studies other reasons can result in the need for special storage conditions.
-Examples are: avoidance of odorous or highly toxicity materials in the proximity of the API and the heat treated wooden pallets policy.
+For intermediates and other materials, they might be obtained from scientific considerations, product history, and published data or from reanalysis of materials stored for some time.
+Controlled storage conditions only apply for materials where stability studies have demonstrated that specific storage conditions are required regarding temperature effects and/ or pick-up of moisture in the standard packaging.

 Advice on storage conditions (specific and unspecific) is given in USP "General Notices, Storage Temperature and Humidity" where also the concept of applying the mean kinetic temperature approach is explained.
 The mean kinetic temperature is a calculated value that may be used as an isothermal storage temperature that simulates the non-isothermal effects of storage temperature variations.
 (See also ICH Q1a for reference).

 It is not always necessary to have evidence of on-going storage conditions.
-It is a current expectation from the health authorities to have storage condition monitoring systems in place in the final API storage area. when the stored material could be negatively affected by excessive temperatures or humidity over a longer period of time
+It is a current expectation from the health authorities to have at least storage condition monitoring systems in place in the final API storage area when the stored material could be negatively affected by excessive temperatures or humidity over a longer period of time.
+Periodic review of the monitoring is expected.